-Mavic 2 Teased in Advance of August 23rd Launch
+Mavic 2 Teased in New Video Ahead of Launch

 After a long wait, DJI is almost ready to unveil their latest aircraft, the Mavic 2 Series.
 Originally set to be released on July 18th, a last minute cancelation left many fans wondering when DJI would show off the newest addition to their fleet.
 While much about the new aircraft has leaked out over the last month, DJI has decided to give us the first ‘official’ glimpse at the new Mavic in a :30 promo video released just the other day.